-Harvard Square Mayfair
+Harvard Square Mayfair—Cambridge

-The free 34th Annual Harvard Square Mayfair is a day-long festival of fun for all ages.
+The free 35th Annual Harvard Square Mayfair is a day-long festival of fun for all ages.
 Kids are sure to be delighted by the live music, dance, and street performers, while parents might enjoy perusing the sidewalk sales and arts and crafts vendors.
 Attendees can also sample food from all over the world and participate in family-friendly activities.

-When: May 13 from noon-6pm
+When: May 12 from noon-6pm

 In a city home to dozens of festivals, Somerville’s PorchFest stands out as one of the most unique.
 The day consists of six hours of music in more genres than you knew existed all over the city.
 It’s decentralized, so bands are literally playing on people’s porches (and in parks, driveways, and other outdoor locations), and the entertainment is completely free.
 The music starts in one end of Somerville and moves through the city during the afternoon, so it’s best to park somewhere and walk to hear more tunes.
 Kids who like dancing will love this festival!

-Cambridge Arts River Festival
+Cambridge Arts River Festival—Cambridge

 One of the highlights of the Cambridge Arts River Festival is the People’s Sculpture Racing, which was revived last year after a 30-year hiatus.
 Attendees will delight in watching people push giant sculptures on wheels in a short race next to the Charles River.
 The free festival also features live music (including a children’s stage) and storytelling.

-Dragon Boat Festival
+Dragon Boat Festival—Cambridge

-When: June 10-11; races run all day starting at 7 am
+When: June 9-10; races run all day starting at 7am

 Take in thrilling dragon boat races and dance performances at the Dragon Boat Festival in Cambridge this June.
 This unique festival celebrates ancient Asian culture through the boat races, dancing and music performances, arts and crafts and food.
 Learn traditional Chinese calligraphy, how to use chopsticks and paper folding in family-friendly activities at this free festival.

-This article was originally posted in 2016; updated in 2017.
+This article was originally posted in 2016; updated in 2017 and 2018.